Keyvan2k/Keyvan2k/README.md

 - 🌱 I’m currently learning Go
 - 💬 Ask me about anything !
-- 📫 How to reach me: i mainly use discord so, just add me on Amministrare#3864 (just copy & paste it), or contact me on twitter
+- 📫 How to reach me: i mainly use discord so, just add me on Amministrare#0111 (just copy & paste it), or contact me on twitter
  [https://twitter.com/Keyvan220F]
-- ⚡ Linux user,distro : Parrot
+- ⚡ Linux user,distro : Manjaro

 ### SKILLS